Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: Introduction

-This paper proposes \textit{Serverless5GC}\footnote{The Serverless5GC implementation is publicly available at \url{https://github.com/haidinhtuan/serverless5gc}}, which maps procedure-based decomposition onto a serverless execution model: each 3GPP procedure becomes an independent FaaS invocation that scales to zero when idle.
-The well-defined request-response semantics of 3GPP signaling align directly with the FaaS execution model, and the resulting cold-start tradeoff is manageable within 3GPP Non-Access Stratum (NAS) timer budgets.
-The contributions are: \begin{itemize} \item A demonstration that procedure-based 5G core decomposition maps to a serverless execution model, with 31 functions across 12 NFs (including Release~17 NFs) that achieve latency parity with always-on baselines and scale to zero when idle. \item An SCTP/NGAP proxy that bridges the standard N2 interface to the serverless HTTP backend, compatible with unmodified RAN equipment and simulators. \item A comparative evaluation against Open5GS and free5GC under five traffic scenarios, quantifying end-to-end latency, cold-start behavior, and resource consumption. \item A resource-time cost model that derives the break-even conditions under which serverless 5G core deployment is cheaper than always-on alternatives across four deployment scenarios (self-hosted, cluster shutdown, multi-tenant, managed FaaS). \end{itemize}
+To bridge this gap, this paper proposes \textit{Serverless5GC}\footnote{The Serverless5GC implementation is publicly available at \url{https://github.com/haidinhtuan/serverless5gc}}, which maps procedure-based decomposition onto a serverless execution model.
+In this architecture, each 3GPP procedure becomes an independent FaaS invocation that scales to zero when idle.
+The well-defined request-response semantics of 3GPP signaling align directly with the FaaS execution model, and the resulting cold-start latency remains manageable within 3GPP Non-Access Stratum (NAS) timer budgets.
+The contributions are: \begin{itemize} \item A demonstration that procedure-based 5G core decomposition maps to a serverless execution model, with 31 functions across 12 NFs (including Release~17 NFs) that achieve latency parity with always-on baselines and scale to zero when idle. \item An SCTP/NGAP proxy that bridges the standard N2 interface to the serverless HTTP backend, compatible with unmodified RAN (Radio Access Network) equipment and simulators. \item A comparative evaluation against Open5GS and free5GC under five traffic scenarios, quantifying end-to-end latency, cold-start behavior, and resource consumption. \item A resource-time cost model that derives the break-even conditions under which serverless 5G core deployment is cheaper than always-on alternatives across four deployment scenarios (self-hosted, cluster shutdown, multi-tenant, managed FaaS). \end{itemize}